sushil-rgb/AmazonBuddy/README.md

-### AmazonBuddy Discord Bot
+### AmazonBuddy: Your Discord Companion for Product Information

 Meet AmazonBuddy, your Discord companion for seamless product information extraction!
-This Discord bot comes packed with features, allowing you to effortlessly retrieve the ASIN or ISBN of a product from a link sent in a direct message.
+This feature-rich Discord bot empowers you to effortlessly retrieve the ASIN or ISBN of a product from a link sent in a direct message.
+But that's not all – AmazonBuddy goes beyond identification; it can also retrieve detailed product reviews.
 Follow these steps to make the most of AmazonBuddy:

 1. **Invite the Bot:**
    - Bring AmazonBuddy to your Discord server by clicking [this invite link](https://discord.com/api/oauth2/authorize?client_id=1091094561314582528&permissions=1634235578438&scope=bot).